csc-training/hpc-python/multiprocessing/work-distribution/README.md

 neat uniform-sized chunks.

 a) Use a Pool of Workers to distribute the tasks to worker processes.
-   *Hint*: if you return also the weight of each chunk, you can process also non-uniform sized chunks.
+   *Hint: if you return also the weight of each chunk, you can process also non-uniform sized chunks.*

 OR